-Name Description plugin_output This keyword displays dynamic data for a given vulnerability or event.
+Name Description nooutput For plugins that are written specifically to be used as part of a dependency with another plugin, the nooutput keyword causes Tenable Network Monitor not to report anything for any plugin with this keyword enabled. noplugin This keyword prevents a plugin from being evaluated if another plugin has already matched.
+For example, it may make sense to write a plugin that looks for a specific anonymous FTP vulnerability, but disable it if another plugin that checked for anonymous FTP has already failed. pbmatch This is the same as bmatch except for binary data on the previous side of the reconstructed network session. plugin_output This keyword displays dynamic data for a given vulnerability or event.
 The dynamic data is usually represented using %L or %P, and its value is obtained from the regular expressions defined using regex, regexi, pregex, or pregexi. pmatch This keyword is the same as match but is applied against the previous packet on the other side of the reconstructed network session. pregex This is the same as regex except the regular expression is applied to the previous side of the reconstructed network session. pregexi This is the same as pregex except the pattern matching is not case sensitive. protocol_id This keyword is used to specify the protocol number of the protocol causing the plugin to fire. regex This keyword specifies a complex regular expression search rule applied to the network session. regexi This is the same as regex except the pattern matching is not case sensitive.

-All Tenable Nessus Network Monitor plugins need a risk setting.
+Name Description risk All Tenable Network Monitor plugins need a risk setting.
 Risks are classified as INFO, LOW, MEDIUM, HIGH, and CRITICAL.
 An INFO risk is an informational vulnerability such as client or server detection.
 A LOW risk is an informational vulnerability such as an active port or service.
 A MEDIUM risk is something that may be exploitable or discloses information.
 A HIGH risk is something that is easily exploitable.
 A CRITICAL risk is something that is very easily exploitable and allows for malicious attacks. seealso If one or more URLs are available, this keyword can be used to display them.
 Multiple URLs can be specified on one line if separated by commas.
-Example entries for this include CERT advisories and vendor information websites.

-Name Description solution If a solution is available, it can be described here.
-The report section highlights the solution with different text. sport This setting applies the Tenable Nessus Network Monitor plugin to just one port.
+Example entries for this include CERT advisories and vendor information websites. solution If a solution is available, it can be described here.
+The report section highlights the solution with different text. sport This setting applies the Tenable Network Monitor plugin to just one port.
 For example, you may wish to write a SNMP plugin that just looks for activity on port 162.
-However, for detection of off-port services like a web server running on port 8080, a sport field is not used in the plugin.
+However, for detection of offport services like a web server running on port 8080, a sport field is not used in the plugin.
 This field describes on one line the nature of the detected vulnerability.
-This data is printed out by Tenable Nessus Network Monitor when printing the vulnerability report.
+This data is printed out by Tenable Network Monitor when printing the vulnerability report.
 Macros are available that allow the printing of matched network traffic such as banner information and are discussed in the examples below.
 For line breaks, the characters "\n" can be used to invoke a new line. timed-dependency This keyword slightly modifies the functionality of the noplugin and dependency keywords such that the evaluation must have occurred within the last N seconds. udp This keyword specifies that plugins are to be based on the UDP protocol rather than TCP protocol.